Portable pst file viewer and email recovery for PST and OST files

 Import pst wizard is disabled for Outlook in Thunderbird version 38 and newer versions.
 An alternative to Thunderbird's import wizard is PST Walker tool to convert pst to mbox and ost to mbox or eml format.

-Email messages contain numerous metadata fields (MAPI properties) that can be useful for digital forensic analysis of emails.
-This article explore a few methods on how to gather and analyze data related to email investigation and forensic analysis.
+Email messages contain numerous MAPI properties that can be useful for digital forensic analysis of emails.
+This article explore how to gather and analyze data related to email investigation and forensic analysis.

 This guide explains boolean search operators, functions and wildcards (AND, OR, NOT, ALL, ATLEASTONE, NEITHER, NOTALL, ?, *)